 Bond is groomed as a candidate for the “Double-0” section of the Secret Service.
 A prospective Double-0 should be unmarried with no close family (the implication is Aunt Charmaine has died at this point), and have two confirmed kills in the line of duty.
 (CR, supported by MR and FAAD.)

-The Japanese code-breaker and Norwegian double agent serve as Bond’s two “officially” confirmed, non-combat kills carried out on the explicit orders of his government.
+The Japanese code-breaker and Norwegian double agent serve as Bond’s two “officially” confirmed kills carried out on the explicit orders of his government.
+(Evidently, self-defense and wartime kills do not count, as Bond had already racked up a number of these.)
 Bond is accepted into the “Double-0” section and becomes “007.”
 Numerical suffixes to “00” are assigned randomly.
 The Double-0 section operatives handle the most unorthodox cases the Secret Service comes across, and are often a last resort against the U.K.’s highest-level human threats, after all other diplomatic and intelligence options have been exhausted.
 The Double-0 is informally referred to as a “license to kill” at their professional discretion.
 The actual implication is that Double-0s are expected to kill.
 For all intents, they are government assassins.
 (Bond often pictures himself as “a bullet from a gun fired by M at his country’s enemies.”)
-(CR, supported by FAAD.)
+(Edward Biddulph of the James Bond Memes website argues convincingly that 00s are not assassins.
+You be the judge.)
+(CR, supported by FAAD)*

 On assignment at the casino in Royale-les-Eaux, near Dieppe on the north coast of France, Bond’s objective is to defeat Le Chiffre at high-stakes baccarat.
 Le Chiffre is the paymaster of the Soviet counterintelligence agency known as SMERSH, and has been skimming funds for his own use.
 He is attempting to earn back the missing money at the gaming tables.
 If he can be beaten, he will be discredited and likely targeted for elimination by SMERSH.